cinthiagalvez28/test/README.md

 ```
 npm run test-check-out
 ```
 This will initialize the test related to the Check Out scenario.
-If you want to run the check in scenario (it doesn't work yet), type:
+If you want to run the check in scenario, type:
 ```
 npm run test-check-in
 ```